 Hi all!
-I’m Dana, and I combine my hobby of cartridge game developer with a full-time job in a company that has nothing to do with video games.
-I can say that professionally I am on the sidelines.
-Of course, I would love to live developing video games, but is very complicated for an indie developer, and even more so if I limit myself to the compatible cartridge games consoles.
-I have been learning C, C++ and Python several years ago, but I never work as a programmer.
+I’m Dana, and I’m a full-time developer of cartridge games for handheld consoles.
+Of course, I would love to live developing video games, but is very complicated for an indie developer, and even more so if I limit myself to cartridge games for handheld consoles.
+I have been learning C, C++ and Python for over than 10 years, but I never worked as a programmer.

 The Game Boy was the first console that I bought with my own money.
 I remember the sacrifice of that summer of ‘91 that surely stayed engraved on fire, watching my brothers enjoying candies and small toys, and I biting my nails to saving every coin that fell into my hands.
 I think that was the beginning of a great friendship.